A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: Planar trivalent graphs

 \begin{lemma} If $G$ is a planar trivalent graph with a given perfect matching $M$, then all of the bridges of $G$ are contained within $M$. \end{lemma}

-\begin{proof} It is easy to see that the new graph, $G' = (V, E\setminus M)$, is a collection of cycles.
+\begin{proof} The graph $G' = (V, E\setminus M)$ is a collection of cycles.
 If a bridge edge $e$ was not contained in $M$, then $e$ is part of a cycle in $G'$.
-Thus, $e$ was part of a cycle in the original graph $G$, which contradicts that $e$ was a bridge. \end{proof}
+Thus, $e$ was part of a cycle in the original graph $G$, which contradicts the fact that bridges are not contained within cycles. \end{proof}

-Something similar happens for 2-flip moves of a plane drawing of a planar trivalent graph $G$.
+A similar observation can be made for 2-flip moves of a plane graph of a planar trivalent graph $G$.

 \begin{lemma} Let $G(V,E)$ be a planar trivalent graph with a perfect matching $M\subset E$.
-If a Jordan curve intersects transversely a plane drawing of $G$ in the interiors of two edges each once, then either both edges are in $M$ or neither edges are in $M$. \end{lemma}
+If a Jordan curve intersects transversely a plane graph of $G$ in the interiors of two distinct edges each once, then either both edges are in $M$ or neither edges are in $M$. \end{lemma}

-\begin{proof} Let $\Gamma$ be a plane drawing of $G$ and suppose that a Jordan curve $S$ intersects $\Gamma$ along two distinct edges $e, f \in E$, each in an interior point of each edge.
+\begin{proof} Let $\Gamma$ be a plane graph of $G$ and suppose that a Jordan curve $S\subset S^2$ intersects $\Gamma$ along two distinct edges $e, f \in E$, each in an interior point of each edge.
 By way of contradiction, assume that $e \in M$ and $f\not\in M$.
-We can modify $G$ to get a new graph $G'$ as follows: Remove edge $e$ and replace it with two new edges $e', e''$ and two loops:\\
+We can modify $G$ to get a new graph $G'$ as follows: Remove edge $e$ and replace it with two new edges $e', e''$ and two loops:

 We get a perfect matching $M'$ for $G'$ by removing $e$ from $M$ and including $e'$ and $e''$ in $M'$.
 This new perfect matching $M'\subset E'$ is the same as before outside of the edge $e$.
 In particular, $f\not\in M'$.
-However, $f$ is now a bridge in $G'$ (in fact, $S$ can now be used to define a $1$-flip of $\Gamma'$ across the edge $f$).
+However, $f$ is now a bridge in $G'$.
 This contradicts Lemma~\ref{thm:bridge-is-in-perfectmatching}. \end{proof}